-The maximum supported 'depth' of the CSP Activation Queue will be determined empirically.
+The maximum supported 'depth' of the CSP Activation Queue is TBD.
 In general, CSP will have capacity to handle many future configurations for each sub-array.
 However, as discussed below, adding many future configurations to the Activation Queue may affect CSP performance, in particular ability to perform rapid configuration changes.
-Adding entries at the front or middle of the Activation Queue requires CSP to re-examine all previously received messages scheduled after the newly added configuration; this can slow down reconfiguration and result in rejection of previously accepted configurations.
+Adding entries at the front or middle of the Activation Queue requires CSP to re-examine all previously received messages scheduled after the newly added configuration; this can slow down re-configuration and result in rejection of previously accepted configurations.